ChloeL-E/msp2/README.md

 -   ### Frameworks, Libraries & Programs Used

     * Google fonts were used to import the 'Fuzzy Bubbles' font into the style.css file which is used on all pages throughout the project.
-[Google Fonts:](https://fonts.google.com/)
+[Google Fonts](https://fonts.google.com/)
-    * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes[Font Awesome:]( https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.2/css/all.min.css)
+    * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes[Font Awesome]( https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.2/css/all.min.css)
     * Bootstrap5 is used to create some of the layout of the webpages, mainly to navigation bar and the modals.
     * Visual Studio code was the IDE used and within this Git was used for version control by utilizing the terminal to commit changes and Push to GitHub.
-[VScode:](https://code.visualstudio.com/)
+[VScode](https://code.visualstudio.com/)
-    * GitHub is used to store the projects code after being pushed from Git.[GitHub:](https://github.com/)
+    * GitHub is used to store the projects code after being pushed from Git.[GitHub](https://github.com/)
-    * Balsamiq was used to create the wireframes to support in the design process.[Balsamiq:](https://balsamiq.com/)
+    * Balsamiq was used to create the wireframes to support in the design process.[Balsamiq](https://balsamiq.com/)

 - - -